Consolidate Qualifying Bills Into One Lower Monthly Payment

 Most of these accounts are eligible: credit cards, store cards, medical bills, personal loans, and other unsecured debts not backed by collateral.

 These plans are designed to consolidate all qualifying accounts into one lower monthly payment so you can resolve financial burdens faster without declaring bankruptcy.
 This could immediately provide much-needed breathing room for you each month.

-For Arkansas residents who are going through a financial hardship and searching for debt relief options to keep from sliding deeper into debt, there are a several debt relief programs to consider, besides personal bankruptcy.
-It's a fact of life that many residents of Arkansas find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
-The good news is, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
+Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
+Like so many others across the country, many residents of Arkansas find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
+Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
 These debt relief options typically include debt consolidation, debt management via credit counseling, debt settlement, or even bankruptcy.